Think you can’t do much in ‘Saigon’ with just 3 days on your hands? Think again!

 Have breakfast like the locals at a trendy joint like Oasis Cafe.
 It may be 20 minutes outside the city, but you will be rewarded with great food, coffee and a tranquil environment with greenery and water features.

 After breakfast, visit the Reunification Palace, seat of the South Vietnam government until 1975.
 Then, hop into the War Remnants Museum to learn more about the war from the Vietnamese perspective.

 For lunch, get out of your comfort zone and rub shoulders with locals on a low stool under a tree at The Lunch Lady for the best noodles in town.
 The lady serves different noodles every day and you just eat what’s dished out.
 After lunch, you may have time for Jade Emperor Pagoda, a Taoist temple built in 1909.

 By dusk, you can watch the sun set over the city at EON51.
 Located on the 50th floor of Bitexco Financial Tower, it is the highest cafe, bar and restaurant in the city.

-Alternatively, you can take a 20-minute ride outside of town to the Phu Nhuan district for dinner at Tram Café, another local favourite.
+Alternatively, you can take a 20-minute ride outside of town to the Phu Nhuan district for dinner at Tram Café.

-If Mekong Delta is not your thing, you can dig in to the famous Cu Chi Tunnels, a network of underground tunnels that took warfare to a different level and Vietnam to victory.
-Cu Chi is around two hours north of the city.
+You can also dig into the famous Cu Chi Tunnels, a network of underground tunnels that took warfare to a different level and Vietnam to victory.

 When you’re back in the city, indulge in local Vietnamese cuisines at Quan An Ngon 138.
 The restaurant might be touristy but it’s comfortable and located downtown.